 net user USERNAME PASSWORD /add net localgroup Adminstrators USERNAME /add

 Once done, reboot and sign in to your new account with the new password.
 To recover your files, browse to your old user directory in the File Explorer and copy everything you need to your new account:

 Putting Everything Back

-Once you’ve logged into your own account, we’re almost done!
-We just need to fix the shortcuts we changed and call it a day.
+Once you’ve logged into your own account, you’re almost done!
+You just need to fix the shortcuts you changed and call it a day.
 Go ahead and reboot again using the Windows 10 installation disk you created earlier.
 Once the initial welcome screen loads, press Shift + F10 and navigate to C:\Windows\System32 as you did before.